oldD0g/budget-analysis/README.md

 to spend on various categories.
 It can help after the fact to determine whether you stuck to a budget.

+It doesn't connect to your bank and download transactions, you have to do this yourself - this way it doesn't need to know your banking credentials.
+Instead it accepts CSV files.

 # Getting Started:
+This is not an app or an exe, it is a PHP application and you will need a PHP/MySQL/Apache stack for it to operate.

+Once you have that, e.g. by installing XAMPP or finding a hosting platform:

+* Set up a database ready for the code to install tables for the data
-* Set up your db.php with your database settings
+* Set up your db.php with your database settings that you just created
-* Go to the setup.php file, this will create a database table ready for budget data
+* Go to the setup.php file in your browser, this will create a database table ready for budget data
 * Go to selectdata.php to load in some data
 * Load up the file summarise.php and start analysing!